andrewufrank/dainoSite/Blog/b002layout.md

 ---
 title: 'The "002layout"  example: colons and quotes'
 abstract:
+    An   example   abstract

-    "An non-working example   abstract with fixed line breaks writen with escaped backslash n.\n\n
+    with fixed line breaks writen with two newlines.

-    Note: \n
+    Note

-    - a title with `colon` requires quotes and \n
+    = a title with `colon` requires quotes and

-    - how to format a list in abstract. "
+    = this simulates a list (but a minus, plus or start gets lots)

+    But must not be include colons and the whole not in quotes.

 # author: AOS
 date: 2020-06-18
 # keywords: Blog